-- 13. Have an online book tour. - 14.
-Write a press release and distribute to online outlets. - 15.
+- 13. Have an online book tour and plan a cost-effective online campaign. - 14.
+Write a press release and distribute it to online outlets. - 15.
 Create monthly newsletters and ask fans to sign up for them. - 16.
-Consider if pay-per-click advertising on Google, etc. might be appropriate for your book. - 17.
-Submit your website to any related group, company, or organization's website that has a website directory. - 18.
+Consider if pay-per-click advertising on Google etc. might be appropriate for your book. - 17.
+Submit your website to any related group, company, or organization website that has a website directory. - 18.
 Start link building by creating valuable resources and building relationships with site owners that would find those resources to be worth sharing. - 19.
 Research your competitors to find out what they're doing to be successful that you're not.